micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

     printf("Created subscriber %s:\n", topic_name);
   }
 ```
-The global messsage for this subscription `sub_msg` needs to be initialized with:
+The global message for this subscription `sub_msg` needs to be initialized with:
 ```C
   std_msgs__msg__String__init(&sub_msg);
 ```